palewire/django-postgres-copy/docs/index.rst

                        to the model field, and values correspond to string field names for the CSV header.
 If not informed, the mapping is generated based on the CSV file header.

+``drop_constraints``   A boolean that indicates whether or not constraints
+                       on the table and fields and should be dropped prior to loading, then restored afterward.
+Default is True.
+                       This is done to boost speed.

+``drop_indexes``       A boolean that indicates whether or not indexes
+                       on the table and fields and should be dropped prior to loading, then restored afterward.
+Default is True.
+                       This is done to boost speed.

 ``delimiter``          The character that separates values in the data file.
                        By default  it is ",".
 This must be a single one-byte